نوع مقاله : مقاله علمی پژوهشی

 Introduction

-It is obvious that in the nature of tourism-oriented demand, with the intensification of the transformational force from the demand side and changing the role of the audience of interpretation, the nature and method of interpretation and the role of commentators in the present age, must inevitably change.
-Reflecting on the practical consequences of changing attitudes towards heritage interpretation in the process, techniques and common strategies of heritage interpretation and applications of this change in improving the quality of heritage-based tourism product, is important for a country like Iran, which ranks ninth in number Cultural heritage sites and ranked tenth in terms of the number of intangible and oral cultural heritage registered in the world, among the richest countries in the world in terms of cultural heritage.
-Therefore, explaining the role of interpretation in tourism development is important and this study also examines the substantive and process of heritage interpretation in the present age and the transition from positivist to constructivist interpretation and seeks to answer the question that the views of tour guides about What is the interpretation of heritage and to what extent does this view correspond to the strategies of the constructivist approach to cultural heritage?
+It is evident that in the nature of tourism-oriented demand, with the intensification of the transformational force from the demand side and changing the role of the audience of interpretation, the nature and method of interpretation and the role of commentators in the present age must inevitably change.
+Reflecting on the practical consequences of changing attitudes towards heritage interpretation in the process, techniques, and common strategies of heritage interpretation and applications of this change in improving the quality of heritage-based tourism products is essential for a country like Iran, which ranks ninth in number cultural heritage sites and ranks tenth in terms of the number of intangible and oral cultural heritage registered in the world, among the richest countries in the world in terms of cultural heritage.
+Therefore, explaining the role of interpretation in tourism development is important.
+This study also examines the substantive process of heritage interpretation in the present age and the transition from positivist to constructivist interpretation and seeks to answer the following question:

 Methodology